autokitteh/samples/slack/README.md

 1. Open a browser, and go to the autokitteh server's URL
 2. Go to the integrations page, and choose Slack
 3. Create a connection, and copy the resulting token
-4. Paste it in the designated "TODO" line in the [`autokitteh.yaml`](./autokitteh.yaml) manifest file
+4. Paste it in the designated `TODO` line in the [`autokitteh.yaml`](./autokitteh.yaml) manifest file

 Then, via the `ak` CLI tool, or the autokitteh VSCode extension: